tomato42/marvin-toolkit/README.md

 In practice, for a local library call, with nanosecond precision timers, a collection of 100k to a 1M calls per ciphertext are sufficient to conclusively prove a volnerability.
-For a fast library collection of 10M calls may be enough to prove that if the side channel exists, it's smaller than a single CPU cycle.
+For a fast library collection of 10M calls may be enough to show that if the side channel exists, it's smaller than a single CPU cycle.
+For a slow one it make take even 1B calls.
+As a rule of thumb start with 100k and then increase by an order of magnitude until tests show too small timing side channel to be possible.
+Once you've collected enough data you need to perform statistical tests to check for presence of the side-channel.

+This toolkit provides 3 tools:

+1. Script to generate the RSA keys
+2. Script to generate the malformed RSA ciphertexts
+3. Script to analyse the collected results

+### Preparation

+The scripts here require modern version of Python (at least 3.8), but they don't have to be executed on the same machine that executes the timing tests.

+To create the virtual environment and install the dependencies run the `step0.sh` script.